 If you are looking for a bit more information then feel free to read ahead where you will find a little more explanation behind each of the swaps and a few more examples of the swaps you could make and how easy they are to do.

 This part isn’t essential, some of the swaps require you to take absolutely nothing more to the shops with you than is usual, however, to get the most out of this I would suggest that you make it part of your routine to take with you:

-- Brown paper bags for some fruit and veg.
+- Brown paper bags or reusable thin cloth bags, for fruit and veg.

 How many plastic bottles of hand-wash do you have around the house right now?

 How quickly do you tend to get through them?

 Think about those two questions and then think about how many bottles of plastic hand-wash you go through in a year.